arangodb/docs/3.5/aql/execution-and-performance-query-cache.md

   size for individual cache results or cumulated results
 * the query is not executed using a streaming cursor

-The usage of non-deterministic functions leads to a query not being cachable.
+The usage of non-deterministic functions leads to a query not being cacheable.
 This is intentional to avoid caching of function results which should rather be calculated on each invocation of the query (e.g. `RAND()` or `DATE_NOW()`).